Wolfwalker96/HeArcAlgoNumA2/Labo5/README.md

 ### The graphical interpretation of Pi

 That's was almost the trickiest part of this lab.
-At the end we choice to take inspiration on the works of [Nadieh Bremer](http://www.visualcinnamon.com) who try to represent some Pi decimals by creating a path using the digit of the decimal as angle.
+At the end we choice to take inspiration from the works of [Nadieh Bremer](http://www.visualcinnamon.com) who try to represent some Pi decimals by creating a path using the digit of the decimal as angle.